-CMM 235 - Applied Photography
+CMM 235-Applied Photography (3)

-For advanced students who have specific projects to accomplish with advanced techniques and equipment in the fields of commercial, documentary, industrial and, technical photography.
+Prerequisite: Permission of instructor For advanced students who have specific projects to accomplish with advanced techniques and equipment in the fields of commercial, documentary, industrial and technical photography.
 Students provide cameras, accessories and materials.

-CMM 240 - Introductory Photojournalism 3.00 Prerequisite: CMM 131
+CMM 240-Introductory Photojournalism (3) Prerequisite: CMM 131